Forecast Period | 2026-2031 |

 India Air Conditioners Market size was valued at USD 5.85 Billion in 2025 and is expected to reach USD 15.41 Billion by 2031 with a CAGR of 17.57% during the forecast period.

-Residential air conditioners dominate the AC market in India due to the growing household sector, expansion of new housing developments, and the rise of small and medium enterprises (SMEs).
+Residential air conditioners dominate the AC market in India due to the growing household sector, expansion of new housing developments, improved living standards, and the rise of small and medium enterprises (SMEs).
 Additionally, an increase in construction projects across metro and tier-2 cities is expected to drive demand for air conditioners in the coming years.
+The residential sector remains the primary consumer of air conditioners, while the commercial sector has seen substantial growth over the past decade as another key end-user segment.

-In terms of market segmentation, split ACs held the largest share of the room AC market in India by both revenue and volume in 2021.
-This was driven by consumer preference for energy-efficient products and their growing adoption in residential homes and SMEs.
-The AC market share in India is being shaped by the expansion of the residential sector, the primary consumer of air conditioners.
-Improved living standards have also significantly increased demand for air conditioners in residential settings.
-The commercial sector, another key end user, has seen substantial growth in the last decade.
+In terms of market segmentation, split ACs held the largest share of the room AC market in India by both revenue and volume in 2021, driven by consumer preference for energy-efficient products and their growing adoption in residential homes and SMEs.
+Over the past few years, inverter ACs have gained significant traction due to their energy-saving capabilities, aligning with India's focus on energy efficiency and rising electricity costs.

-India has experienced more than 700 heatwaves in the past 50 years, with this summer's heat being among the most extreme.
-According to the Council on Energy, Environment and Water (CEEW), 97% of Indian households have electricity, and 93% rely on fans for comfort.
-However, in 2024, the AC market saw an unprecedented surge.
-Air conditioner sales are expected to increase by 60% from March to July, compared to the typical 25% to 30% growth in previous years.
-In the past, peak sales in the AC market occurred in the final week of May.
+India has experienced more than 700 heatwaves in the past 50 years, with summers in 2024 and 2025 being among the most extreme on record.
+According to the Council on Energy, Environment and Water (CEEW), 97% of Indian households have electricity access, and 93% rely on fans for comfort.
+However, extreme heatwaves in 2024 triggered an unprecedented surge in the AC market, with air conditioner sales increasing by approximately 60% from March to July 2024, compared to the typical 25% to 30% growth in previous years.
+In the past, peak sales in the AC market occurred in the final week of May, but the extended heat season has stretched the peak purchasing window into June and early July in recent years.

 The International Energy Agency (IEA) forecasts that by 2050, home air conditioner ownership in India will increase nine-fold, surpassing the growth of ownership of other household appliances such as TVs, refrigerators, and washing machines.
 This expansion in air conditioner usage will push India's total electricity demand from home air conditioners to exceed Africa's current total electricity consumption, underscoring significant shifts in the country's energy consumption patterns driven by the AC market.

-The construction of new housing societies and the overall expansion of India’s real estate sector play a crucial role in driving demand for air conditioners.
-New mid-income and premium developments increasingly feature AC-ready electrical systems, dedicated outdoor-unit spaces, and growing buyer expectations for comfort.
-For example, the government-led urban upgrading under the Smart Cities Mission is expanding modern, services-intensive built environments across 100 cities.
-As of May 9, 2025, the Government of India reported that 7,555 of 8,067 projects had been completed, involving ₹1.51 lakh crore of work.
-This has led to an increase in upgraded apartments, offices, retail spaces, and public facilities, where mechanical cooling is becoming standard.
+Expansion of housing societies and real estate development is a critical demand driver for India's air conditioner market because new residential and commercial projects increasingly come with AC-ready infrastructure, dedicated outdoor-unit zones, and buyer expectations for built-in comfort.
+Government-led urban upgrading under the Smart Cities Mission has completed 7,555 of 8,067 projects across 100 cities, involving ₹1.51 lakh crore of work, which has expanded modern apartments, offices, retail spaces, and public facilities where mechanical cooling is becoming standard.

-Rise of Small and Medium Enterprises (SMEs) and Commercial
+Rise of Small and Medium Enterprises and Commercial Sector Growth

 .webp)